-- considered within settlement boundaries, in service village clusters and on sites up to three dwellings in all parishes. - 4.1.6 Strategic employment sites which are protected from other forms of development are Norwich city centre; the Norwich Airport area; Browick Interchange, Wymondham; Longwater; Rackheath; Broadland Business Park; Broadland Gate; Norwich Research Park; Hethel and the Food Enterprise Park at Easton/Honingham. - 4.1.7 Smaller scale employment sites are also allocated in urban areas, towns and large villages to provide local job opportunities, supporting small businesses and a vibrant rural economy.
+- 4.1.6 Strategic employment sites which are protected from other forms of development are Norwich city centre; the Norwich Airport area; Browick Interchange, Wymondham; Longwater; Rackheath; Broadland Business Park; Broadland Gate; Norwich Research Park; Hethel and the Food Enterprise Park at Easton/Honingham. - 4.1.7 Smaller scale employment sites are also allocated in urban areas, towns and large villages to provide local job opportunities, supporting small businesses and a vibrant rural economy.
 The sustainable growth strategy will be supported by improvements to the transport system, green infrastructure and services.